Stefano Pioli: 2021–22: Scudetto victory

 As of August 2021, Pioli held the second highest win percentage in Serie A among Milan coaches, behind only Lajos Czeizler.
 On 3 October, Milan defeated Atalanta at Gewiss Stadium 3–2, recording successive away wins against Atalanta in Serie A, last accomplished in 2013.
 On 31 October, with a 2–1 win against Roma, Milan became the fourth team in Serie A history to win 10 of their 11 season starter games, after Roma, Juventus (twice) and Napoli (twice).
 The win also ended José Mourinho's run of 43 home games unbeaten in Serie A.

 In November, Pioli reached an agreement with the club to extend his contract until June 2023.
 In December, his Milan side became the second team in Serie A history to win at least 17 away league games in a single calendar year (after Napoli, 18 in 2017).
 In the Champions League, the team was knocked out at the group stage, finishing bottom of Group B behind Liverpool, Atlético Madrid and Porto.

 On 6 January 2022, when Milan defeated Roma 3–1, they won three consecutive league games against Roma last done in 1996.
 On 5 February, Milan came back to beat archrivals Inter 2–1 in the Derby della Madonnina after trailing by 0–1; comeback last accomplished by Milan in the derby in 2004.
-On 13 February after defeating Sampdoria, Milan had picked up 55 points in the league: in the three points-per-win era, only in 2003–04 had they earned as many points after 25 games (64).
+By 13 February, after having defeated Sampdoria, Milan had picked up 55 points in the league: in the three points-per-win era, only in 2003–04 had they earned as many points after 25 games (64).

-On 6 March, Milan beat Napoli 1–0 at Stadio Diego Maradona, moving to the top of the league and winning two consecutive away games against Napoli in Serie A last done in 1981.
-Milan had also picked up at least 60 points from the 28 season starter matchdays of Serie A last done in 2011–12.
-On 12 March, Milan defeated Empoli 1–0, reaching 63 points on the top of league table.
+On 6 March, Milan beat Napoli 1–0 at Stadio Diego Maradona, moving to the top of the league and winning two consecutive away games against Napoli in Serie A, something last achieved in 1981.
+Milan had also picked up at least 60 points from the 28 season starter matchdays of Serie A for the first time since 2011–12.
+On 12 March, Milan defeated Empoli 1–0, reaching 63 points at the top of league table.
 Seven days later, Milan beat Cagliari 1–0; with that win, Milan had scored at least one goal in 15 consecutive away matches in a single top-flight season for only the second time in their history, also doing so in 1967–68 in Serie A. Pioli's side sealed the Scudetto on 22 May, the last day of the season, with a 3–0 win against Sassuolo.
-It was Milan's last league title since 2011, and Pioli's first-ever trophy.
+It was Milan's first league title since 2011, and Pioli's first-ever trophy.
 The team amassed 86 points in total, their best tally since 2005–06.

 Pioli's tenure at Milan has brought him the praise of several Italian football personalities and pundits, such as Alberto Zaccheroni, Fabio Capello, Claudio Ranieri, Arrigo Sacchi and Adriano Galliani.